What I get from the preview of C# 8 with Mads Torgersen

 }

-Notice that you have to explicitly check if the variable is null or not, you can't use the "damnit operator" (to quote Mads Torgersen).
-So in the next example, the compiler won't know that you variable is not null and will raise a warning :
+Notice that you have to explicitly check whether the variable is null or not, you can't use the "damnit operator" (to quote Mads Torgersen).
+So in the next example, the compiler won't know that your variable is not null and will raise a warning:

 string? s = null;